andreshungbz/echotown/README.md

 ### Most Educationally Enriching Functionality

-The most educationally enriching functionality was the the logger implemntation.
-It was cool to see how versatile the `log` standard library package is.
-Being able to easily determine the log output to standard output, to a file, or to both at the same time was very useful.
-I got to review file handling concepts I was introduced to in Programming 2, such as file modes, as well as Linux file permissions (I still can't rapidly convert from the octal system, but I recognize to which group the permissions should map to).
+The most educationally enriching functionality was the logger implementation.
+Seeing how versatile the `log` standard library package is was cool.
+Being able to easily determine the log output to standard output, to a file, or both simultaneously was very useful.
+I got to review file handling concepts I was introduced to in Programming 2, such as file modes and Linux file permissions (I still can't rapidly convert from the octal system, but I recognize to which group the permissions should map).
 Using my `logger` package helped organize my project and enabled easy extensibility when I needed to implement client message logging.

-### Funcionality That Required the Most Research
+### Functionality That Required the Most Research

 The functionality that required the most research was the input validation and handling.
-The first thing I had to figure out was what kind of inputs constituted bad input in order to determine the scope to handle.
-After learning that terminals often have a 1024 character input limit, I decided that testing the input through a Go test would be the best way to go about it.
-Much time was spent looking at the documentation pages for the `net` and `bufio` standard library packages in order to test effectively by programmatically writing the input.
-In the end, it was worth writing those tests early, as they became useful while implementing other features or refactoring code.
+The first thing I had to figure out was what kind of inputs constituted bad input to determine the scope to handle.
+After learning that terminals often have a 1024-character input limit, I decided that testing the input through a Go test would be the best way.
+Much time was spent looking at the documentation pages for the `net` and `bufio` standard library packages to test effectively by programmatically writing the input.
+Ultimately, writing those tests early was worth it, as they became helpful while implementing other features or refactoring code.